unik-name/docs.unikname.network/docs/uns-use-the-network/wallet.md

 If you want to start playing, you can get `SUNS` [from the FAUCET](./#sandbox-faucet).

-> NOTA: Management of UNIK tokens is not able with the default Ark Wallet, it requires the installation of the @unik-name APP.
+> NOTA: Management of UNIK tokens is not able with the default Ark Wallet, it requires the installation of the Unikname APP.

-## @unik-name APP
+## Unikname APP

-The @unik-name mobile APP is not only an app to manage your owns @unik-names and its properties.
-The @unik-name mobile APP is also, and before all, a wallet.
+The Unikname mobile APP is not only an app to manage your owns @uniknames and its properties.
+The Unikname mobile APP is also, and before all, a wallet.
 This APP embed cryptographic and secured features like handling pass phrase, handling private keys and calculating public addresses.

-So the @unik-name mobile APP is the prefered user APP to manage @unik-names but also UNS tokens, UNIK tokens, and to trigger transactions requiring tokens.
+So the Unikname mobile APP is the prefered user APP to manage @uniknames but also UNS tokens, UNIK tokens, and to trigger transactions requiring tokens.